 The Earnings Sharing Mechanism allows for a 50/50 sharing of variances from allowed Return on Equity ("ROE"), approved as part of the annual revenue requirements.
 This mechanism is in place until the expiry of the current Multi-Year Rate Plan ("MRP") for 2020 to 2024.
-In addition, alternative revenue includes variances in the forecast versus actual customer use rate for residential and commercial customers throughout the year in a Revenue Stabilization Adjustment Mechanism, which is either refunded to or recovered from customers in rates within 2 years.
-Variances in the forecast versus actual customer use rate for residential customer use rate for industrial and other customer revenue are recognized in a flow-through deferral account to be either refunded to or recovered from customers in the following year.
+In addition, alternative revenue includes variances in the forecast versus actual customer use rate for residential and commercial customers throughout the year, which is recorded in a Revenue Stabilization Adjustment Mechanism, and is either refunded to or recovered from customers in rates within two years.
+Alternative revenue also includes variances in the forecast versus actual customer use rate for industrial and other customer revenue, which is recorded in a flow-through deferral account to be either refunded to or recovered from customers in the following year.